8BitJustin/R-R-Pizza-Website/README.md

 Increased lunch item prices
 Increased addl. toppings prices
 Removed 'Not Required' from form in HTML
-Changed operators on .php lines 37, 39, 41 from || to && making all fields requirements
+Changed operators on .php lines 37, 39, 41 from || to && making all fields requirement

-test